| Membership | Price (+HST) |

 Each day of camp holds new and exciting opportunities to enjoy the world outside and make the most of the summer.
 Each week we create an exciting and varied program that suits the needs of each camp group: by adapting our programming to the natural processes taking place throughout the summer and to the dynamics within a camp group, we are able to deliver an ever-changing camp that will keep campers wanting to come back for more.

-IMPORTANT: this year RBG is using a new registration system, including an online waiting room.
-The link below will re-direct to a Queue-It virtual waiting room, and once the pre-sale begins, will slowly allow users into the site.
+IMPORTANT: RBG utilizes an online waiting room for launch day.
+The registration link will re-direct to a Queue-It virtual waiting room, and once the pre-sale begins, will slowly allow users into the site.
+Due to the popularity of this experience, the waiting room time will likely be significant.

 To access the member presale, simply log in to your RBG online account using the email address associated with your membership.
 Once your account is set up, visit the registration page during the pre-sale time and camp registration will be available!
 That’s it!
 No pre-sale code required.